-5. There were two studies of 120 h in which we also obtained images with the help of the optical microscope.
-We prepared the substances analyzed in the study, in different dilutions; then, we analyzed the size of the diameter of the zones of inhibition and lysis of the mycelial colony at different time intervals (at 24 hours, at 48 hours and 72 hours (12), 96 h. and 120 h, respectively.
-For this, we used the Sabouraud standard culture medium, on which we seeded samples of Candida albicans, from a calibrated variety (Moroianu O-N et al, 2018), called ATCC.
-We introduced the plates to the thermostat, at the standard temperature of 37 °C.
+There were two studies of 120 h in which we also obtained images with the help of the optical microscope.
+We prepared the substances analyzed in the study, in different dilutions; then, we analyzed the size of the diameter of the zones of inhibition and lysis of the mycelial colony at different time intervals (at 24 hours, at 48 hours and 72 hours, 96 h. and 120 h. respectively).

+For this, we used the Sabouraud standard culture medium, on which we seeded samples of Candida albicans, from a calibrated assortment (Moroianu O-N et al., 2018), called ATCC.

+I put the plates in the thermostat, at the standard temperature of 37°C

-In the present study, we carried out several experiments during 96 hours, using both natural products (essential oils, tinctures, etc.) and chemical products (ex: sodium bicarbonate, citric acid, iodized salt in one study), in order to be able to follow the action of the compounds chemicals on Candida albicans cultures.
-We used a staining method (with methylene blue 3% and gentian violet 3%) to highlight the inhibition/or not of candida in the presence of the different products under study, natural and not only.
-The sequence Operations for the examination of a colored smear in order to identify bacteria:
+We carried out several experiments during 96 hours, using both natural products (essential oils, tinctures, etc.) and chemical products (ex: sodium bicarbonate, citric acid, iodized salt), in order to be able to follow the action of chemical compounds on crops of Candida albicans.

+We used a staining method (with methylene blue 3% and gentian violet 3%) to highlight the inhibition/or not of candida, under the action of the different products in the study.

+The sequence of operations for the examination of a colored smear in order to identify bacteria:

-- A smear is made, that is, the biological material is spread in a very thin layer on a glass slide; - It is fixed in a weak flame (sometimes with methyl alcohol) then - The coloring is started according to the following method.
-Staining with 3% methylene blue is the simplest method: - the smear made on the slide from the pathological product and then fixed to the flame is covered with the 3% methylene blue solution; - then wash with tap water; - after drying it is examined under a microscope.
+A smear is made, that is, the biological material is spread in a very thin layer on a glass slide;

+It is fixed in a low flame (sometimes with methyl alcohol) then,

+The coloring is started according to the following method.

+Staining with methylene blue 3% (it is the simplest method):

+- the smear made on the slide from the pathological product and then fixed to the flame, is covered with the 3% methylene blue solution; - then wash with tap water; - after drying it is examined under a microscope.

-With the help of this method, extracellular bacterial germs, intracellular germs and encapsulated germs can be highlighted (Alexandru M et al, 2020).
-Similarly, we proceeded with gentian violet 3% in another study where we stained slides that inhibited the development of candida over a certain period.
-Both optical microscopy experiments were performed over a period of 5 days.
+With the help of this method, extracellular bacterial germs, intracellular germs and encapsulated germs can be highlighted (Alexandru M et al., 2020).

+Similarly, we proceeded with gentian violet 3% in another study, where we colored the slides, which highlighted the inhibition of candida development over a certain period.

+Both optical microscopy experiments were conducted over a period of 5 days.

-6. A particular case was performed on a patient with Candida albicans.
-The study was conducted on a 26-year-old patient who presented to the medical office with a condition in the vaginal area.
-Patient M.C. , aged 26, complained of discomfort in the vaginal area, specifically itching, itching and unpleasant smell; samples were taken from the patient in question.
+A particular case was performed on Candida albicans, collected from a 26-year-old patient who presented to the medical office with a condition in the vaginal area.
 In this experiment we used a candida identification system called Candifast.

-7. For transmission electron microscopy (TEM) we took 2 samples from the Sabouraud medium seeded with Candida albicans samples, from a calibrated assortment, called ATCC; the medium was initially treated with oregano essential oil; I inserted the plate into the thermostat, at the standard temperature of 37°C; this was previously held for 72 h at the thermostat to be able to investigate the antifungal effect of oregano oil over time (Moroianu O-N et al, 2018).
-After these 72 h in which Candida albicans was also inhibited by oregano oil, we sectioned the necessary TEM material.
-The samples taken were properly treated further so that they could be visualized and analyzed under the transmission electron microscope.
+For transmission electron microscopy (TEM) we took 2 samples from the Sabouraud ATCC medium, seeded with Candida albicans samples; the environment was initially treated with essential oil of oregano (Origanum vulgare); I inserted the plate into the thermostat, at the standard temperature of 37°C; this was previously held for 72 h at the thermostat to be able to investigate the antifungal effect of oregano oil over time (Moroianu O-N et al., 2018).

+After these 72 h, in which Candida albicans was inhibited by oregano oil, we sectioned the necessary TEM material.

+The samples taken were further processed appropriately so that they could be viewed and analyzed under the transmission electron microscope.

-Figure 1 The Tecnai T12 electronic microscope produced by FEI, which is located at the Faculty of Medicine of the "Ovidius" University in Constanta.
+Figure 15.
+The Tecnai T12 electronic microscope produced by FEI, which is located at the Faculty of Medicine of the "Ovidius" University in Constanta